Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-\subsubsection{Response Options}
+\subsection{Response Options}

-To cope with the emergence of the prosumers, two separate response options $\vec{r}$ of the power grid will be examined.
-One of them falls into the category of adaptation, the other one is an example of transformation.
-Both of these response options are actually families of response strategies, each dependent on two parameters: Line upgrades are controlled by the line budget factor $\phi_L$ and the prosumer distance exponent $\varepsilon$.
-Battery installation is dependent on the battery budget factor $\phi_B$ and the battery limit factor $\lambda$.
-Both responses are modeled as instantaneous events, which means that the response trajectory is further simplified by $t_3 = t_4$.
+To cope with the emergence of the prosumers, two separate response options $\vec{r}$ of the power grid are examined.
+One of them falls into the category of adaptation, and the other one is an example of transformation.
+Both of these response options are actually families of response strategies, each dependent on two parameters: Power line capacity upgrades are controlled by the line budget $\phi_L$ and the line allocation parameter $\varepsilon$.
+Battery installation is dependent on the battery budget $\phi_B$ and the battery threshold parameter $\lambda$.